 The most synonymous, in my view, are the simple words need and like.
-I can say I love, like or need ice cream, sunny days, you, everyone, etc. Each of these words, like, need, and love work equally well.
+I can say I love, like or need ice cream, sunny days, you, everyone.
+Each of these words, like, need, and love work equally well.
 Not surprisingly, my thesaurus doesn’t see it that way.
 Go ahead and take a look at yours.

 Generally, more passion (emotion) is associated with love than with like or need.
 This shows how loose, if not outright contradicting, language can be.
 It enables us to rationalize life anyway we wish.
 Seeing love and need as fundamentally the same thing makes this more difficult to do.
 It brings the whole issue down to the need, and need’s source spring fear — the bed rock of emotion.

 Love, I know, carries a special meaning of which we are all fond.
 In the special meaning we sow the seeds of hypocrisy, however well intentioned we may be.
-To say love is simply the wolf of need in sheep’s clothing sounds very cynical at first glance.
-We want to convey a special magical, mystical, spiritual meaning, all the way from we love of God and God loves us, down to love of friends and family.
+To say love is simply the wolf of need in sheep’s clothing sounds very cynical at first.
+We want to convey a special magical, mystical, spiritual meaning, all the way from we love God and God loves us, down to love of friends and family.
 This is where the inconsistencies enter in.
 It is in a way, to paraphrase chapter 1, The love that can be spoken of is not the constant love.
 A ‘truer’ love must be non-directional, by definition.
 Thus, without a profound sense of impartiality, love can only refer to some aspect of need.